 Any trauma survivor knows that trauma is unbiased and it is complex.
-If not dealt with correctly, it can show up at any time, triggered by just about anything.
+If not dealt with correctly, it will show up at any time, unannounced – triggered by just about anything.

 My trauma, which has been brewing under the surface for decades boiled over in an unrelenting way on a Saturday afternoon in January of 2017.
 It set off a chain of events that have forced me to face a part of my life I’ve tried hard to pack away.
 It happened that fast, that forcefully and it shook me to my core.
 I’ve had to make purposeful and concentrated moves since.